-Path: Network > LAN Setting > Advertisement Prefixes
+Path: Network > IPv6 > LAN Setting > Advertisement Prefixes

 The router advertisements configured with advertisement prefixes allow this controller to inform hosts how to perform stateless address auto configuration.
-Router advertisements contain a list of subnet prefixes that allow the router to determine neighbors and whether the host is on the same link as the controller.
+Router advertisements contain a list of subnet prefixes that allow the controller to determine neighbors and whether the host is on the same link as the controller.

-1. Go to Network > LAN Settings > Advertisement Prefix tab.
+1. Go to Network > IPv6 > LAN Settings > Advertisement Prefixes tab.